wearetriple/dotnet-defaults/SourceControl.md

 # General

 In the Triple .NET team we use [Git](https://git-scm.com) for source control management.
-How we Git - whether it is via a GUI or the CLI - is up to us.
+How we Git - whether it is via a GUI or the CLI - is up to personal preference.
 However, our commits must stick to the guidelines:

 1. We must commit one change per commit
 2. We must adhere to the commit title and -description requirements